Liz wrote asking for help with a German Hand Game. Here’s her email:

 The child sits in front of the one doing the finger game & makes 2 fingers slowly crawl up the others back, at the nape of the neck is the end of it & the fingers gently rustle the neck at the "baaaahhh" part.
 It sounds like:

 "Krable mously Steimen hausley niemen greim steimen elime…baaaahhh."

 I’ve looked all over for years & spoken to many from Germany or knowing the culture though I’ve had no luck.
 I’m so hoping you can help-this little word play means a lot to me.
 Thank you for taking the time to read this-I appreciate it.

 If you can help with Liz’s question, please comment below.

-This artilce was posted on Saturday, January 12th, 2013 at 2:41 pm and is filed under Countries & Cultures, German, German Nursery Rhymes, Germany, Handplays, Languages, Nursery Rhymes, Questions.
+This article was posted on Saturday, January 12th, 2013 at 2:41 pm and is filed under Countries & Cultures, German, German Nursery Rhymes, Germany, Handplays, Languages, Nursery Rhymes, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 18 Responses to “Can Anyone Help with an Old German Rhyme?”

 Leave a Reply